CO2 emissions are on track to increase global temperatures by over 1.5˚C

 To achieve the objective of limiting warming to no greater than 2 degrees Celsius, it will be necessary to reach net-zero emissions by mid-century.

-CO2 emissions contribute to climate change, which can have serious consequences for humans and their environment.
-Scientists always debated on surrounding global warming and climate change.
-Both sides – those who believe in climate change are caused by humans and those who don’t – firmly believe that they are right.
+CO2 emissions contribute to climate change, seriously affecting humans and their environment.
+Scientists have always debated on global warming and climate change.
+Both sides – those who believe that climate change is caused by humans and those who don’t – firmly believe that they are right.

 The world’s existing power plants, industrial equipment, vehicles, and other CO₂-emitters are on track to pump out enough carbon dioxide to blow past that target by mid-century.
 They are expected to generate “two thirds” of the CO2 needed for the world to see a temperature rise of up to 2 degrees Celsius.

-This essentially means that, even if the world never built another power plant – aside from the already-finalized plans – or gas-powered vehicles, the rising temperature will be unavoidable unless much current natural gases, coal, or petroleum facilities are shut down.
+This essentially means that even if the world never built another power plant – aside from the already-finalized plans – or gas-powered vehicles, the rising temperature will be unavoidable unless many current natural gases, coal, or petroleum facilities are shut down.

-The team says that the existing infrastructure, over its expected lifetime, will produce roughly 658 gigatons of CO2, if operated as historically.
-It is more than half of it by the electricity sector.
-The team predicted that China would have the largest share – 41 % – and the United States and European Union 9 % and 7 % respectively.
+The team says that the existing infrastructure, over its expected lifetime, will produce roughly 658 gigatons of CO2 if operated as historically.
+More than half of it is made by the electricity sector.
+The team predicted that China would have the most significant share – 41 % – and the United States and European Union 9 % and 7 %, respectively.

 The good news is that society still has the ability to avoid 2 degrees Celsius of warming without having to retire power plants early.
 But we would have to stop building things with smokestacks and tailpipes that dump CO2 pollution into the sky.
 If the Earth warms beyond 2 degrees Celsius, it will be the result of emissions from the infrastructure we not yet built,said Ken Caldeira, a co-author of the paper.